BM and Music Minor: Audition Information

 BA: Music Interview Process

-All incoming and transfer students who wish to pursue the Bachelor of Arts in Music (BA) degrees must complete an admissions interview and submit a pre-interview 300-500 word personal statement that answers the following questions:
+All incoming and transfer students who wish to pursue the Bachelor of Arts in Music (BA) degree must complete an admissions interview and submit a pre-interview 300-500 word personal statement that answers the following questions:

 - What are your professional aspirations?